-Although I am not a writer myself, I have plenty of friends and family members who do consider themselves writers.
+By Sabrina Berndt Although I am not a writer myself, I have plenty of friends and family members who do consider themselves writers.
 Sometimes they fall into a slump and don't know how to get past their writer's block.
 This is completely natural, but people tend to believe there's nothing they can do to help.
 Today … Continue reading How to Motivate and Help Other Writers

 It’s that time of year again.
 Writers of all levels of experience have prepared their keyboards and notepads for a month of tough use.
 If you’re late to the party, that’s okay!
 There are still 24 days left of November, and though you may not make your goal of 50,000 words, this magical month is … Continue reading How to Keep On During NaNoWriMo

 By Kerstin Wolf Pacing, plot, and voice all play a massive role in creating an unforgettable novel.
 Just as important as all of that though are the characters.
 If anything, I would argue that strong, relatable characters are the single most important part of a novel.
 Without interesting characters that readers can relate to, the … Continue reading Crafting Strong Characters

 One of the biggest issues writers seem to face is writer’s block.
 Everything might be going great; words are just flowing through your fingertips and onto the screen (or paper, if that’s what you prefer), when suddenly your muse abandons you like the power in your house during a storm.
 What was once so clear … Continue reading What to Write When You Don’t Know What to Write